-more and more on U.B.C. grad-more and more on U.B.C. gradincreased more on U.B.C. are more information of the program.
-It is the more the program.
-It is the more the forestry Department be gain has been economically feasyear the Forenty inductive of the forest inductry recep-ing menth former Department ble.
-The forest inductry recep-lead, Professor Lewell Beeley was appointed first Dean of the Faculty of Forestry.
-This marks the culmination of thirty-seven years of service to the forest in-guer that our forest grow as rapidly as they are cut. years of service to the forest in-dustry, and the beginning of an expansion of these services both to the government and the forest industrialists.
+but from that date on the ferest industry has came to depend more and more on U.B.C. grad-ment power the Forestry Department of the Following menth former Department bead, Professor Lewell Besley was appointed first Dean of the Faculty of Forestry.
+This morks the culmination of thirty-seven years of service to the forest industry, and the beginning of an open that our forests grow as rapidly as they are cut. years of service to the forest in-dustry, and the beginning of an expansion of these services both to the government and the forest industrialists.

-At present there are sine teaching members in the new Faculty as compared to two in 1923.
-For the past two years the Depart-ment granted degrees of Bachelor of Science in Forestry, and Bache-lor Applied Science in Forest Enginsering.
+At present there are nine teaching members in the new Faculty as compared to two in 1923.
+For the past two years the Depart-ment granted degrees of Bachelor of Science in Forestry, and Bache-lor Applied Science in Forest En-

-With the addition of the 9,800 acre Haney Research Forest, to-gether, with the \$120,000 student paarters provided on the property by the B. C. Logger's Association, U.B.C.'s new Faculty of Forestry compares with the best on this continent.
+With the addition of the 9,800 acre Hancy Research Forest, to-gether with the \$120,000 student quarters provided on the property by the B. C. Logger's Association, U.B.C.'s new Faculty of Ferestry compares with the best on tals

-Forest development in British Columbia is entering a new mage.
-At first the government subsidizof firms and individuals to exploit the forests by leasing large areas of the most valuable timber under exceedingly favorable terms.
+Forest development in British Columbia is entering a new stage.
+At first the government subsidisof firms and individuals to exploit the forests by leasing large areas of the most valuable timber under exceedingly favorable terms.
 This was necessary to get the industry started.
 This stage was followed by one of tremendous mechanization; the most efficient methods known anywhere were developed to remove large timber with the utmost speed and convert it into to provide a working fund.
 (Inset) Malcolm Knapp, of the Facuty of Ferestry, UBC, who was largely responsible for the Forest being established, and who has supervised its development and will act as Director now that it is ready for use.

-Camp buildings of the new NBC Research Camp buildings of the new Nucl Research Forest, near Haney, B.C.
-The forest, condit-ing of 9,800 acres of timberland, was Grown Granted to the University by the provincial government.
-The British Golumbia Leggers' Association levied an association of \$120,000 on its members to pay for the buildings, and
+Camp buildings of the new NBC Research Camp buildings of the new New Research Forest, near Hancy, B.C.
+The forest, consist-ing of 9,800 acres of timberland, was Crown Granted to the University by the provincial government.
+The British Columbia Leggers' Association levied an assessment of \$100,000 on its members to pay for the buildings, and

-The University of British Cel-the province is ready to start umblu as far back as 1910 hel growing its fature crops.
-Whether petitioned for the insuguration of forestry sources to train men for the efficient and wise explore-tion of the forest resource, but lieds of instruct and support on the part of the forest industry pansion of forestry research in the there does made to parallely the start of the start of the forest industry is the does made to parallely the start of the tore of the forest industry parallely to the forest industry the province.
+The University of British Celumbin as far back as 1910 hed

+petitioned for the inauguration

+of forestry sources to train men

+for the efficient and wise exploretion of the forest resource, but

+lieck of interest and support on

+the part of the forest industry

+parsion of forestry research in

+the part of the forest industry

+parsion of forestry research in

+the part of the forest industry

+parsion of forestry research in

+the forest support on the forest industry

+parsion of forestry research in

+the forest support on the forest industry the province.
 It is up to the University to train these men and to Formal courses in forestry versity to train these men and to didn't start at U.B.C. until 1923 assume its share of the research